openSUSE/news-o-o/_posts/2010-05-29-opensuse-weekly-news-125-is-out.markdown

 ####  [Ghacks/Jack Wallen: Why not try OpenSuSE 11.2](http://www.ghacks.net/2010/05/26/why-not-try-opensuse-11-2/)

 "I spend much of my time here on Ghacks using and talking about Ubuntu.
-So much so one would think itâ€™s the only game in town.
-Well, itâ€™s not and I am going to spend a bit of time focusing on different distributions.
+So much so one would think it’s the only game in town.
+Well, it’s not and I am going to spend a bit of time focusing on different distributions.
 The first distribution I am going to focus on is OpenSuSE.
 OpenSuSE is similar to what Fedora is to Red Hat Linux.
-In other words itâ€™s a sort of sand box for developers and users to make sure the enterprise level product (SuSE Linux) is right.
+In other words it’s a sort of sand box for developers and users to make sure the enterprise level product (SuSE Linux) is right.
 And, like Fedora, OpenSuSE is a free edition.
 It costs nothing to download and use this distribution."

 ####  [Tuxradar: How Linux works: the ultimate guide](http://www.tuxradar.com/content/how-linux-works-ultimate-guide)